50 Years of Designing Places to Be and Belong

 Employee Spotlight · Shannon Remaley

-Since joining Meyer, Shannon Remaley has led the strategic vision for the firm’s living and healthcare markets, advancing people-centered design that prioritizes wellness, collaboration, and impact.
+Meyer makes a strategic hire bringing in Shannon Remaley to grow the newly formed Senior Living Studio.
+Shannon has led the strategic vision for the firm’s living and healthcare markets, advancing people-centered design that prioritizes wellness, collaboration, and impact.

 George Wilson